This is my response to The Weekly Challenge #239.

 permutations (shuffled lists), and join each one into a single string.

-Remove duplicates (*), if any (with unique
+Remove duplicates (*), if any (with unique).
+Iterate over

 them.